AdiBruchian/what-is-your-Inside-Out-emotion/README.md

 # Methodology
 ## Architecture
+We used ResNet18 as the base model for our experiments.
+ResNet18 is a convolutional neural network (CNN) from the ResNet (Residual Network) family, specifically designed to mitigate the vanishing gradient problem in deep networks.
+Building upon this architecture, we implemented various dropout methods to evaluate their effectiveness.

 ## Dataset
 We use the FER13 dataset, which contains grayscale images classified into seven distinct emotions.